UbiquityDotNET/Llvm.NET/src/Interop/readme.md

 ## Projects
 ### LibLLVM
-This is the native project that creates the extended LLVM-C API as an actual DLL (Currently only Windows 64 bit is supported, though other configurations are plausible with additional build steps in the PowerShell script to build for other platforms.)
+This is the native project that creates the extended LLVM-C API as an actual DLL.
+Currently only Windows 64 bit is supported, though other configurations are plausible with additional build steps in the PowerShell script to build for other platforms.
+The extensions are configured to build with high C++ conformance mode, so they should readily build without much modification for other platforms given the appropriate build infrastructure is set up.

 ### Llvm.NET.Interop
 This is the .NET P/Invoke layer that provides the raw API projection to .NET.
 The, majority